 Address & telephone number: Wawel, 30-001 Kraków, Poland

 DAY TRIPS: There are two must see day trips from Kraków: the Wieliczka Salt Mine and Auschwitz -Birkenau Memorial and Museum.
 We didn’t have the opportunity to travel to the salt mine since we were only in Kraków for 28 hours.
-Instead, we took a bus to the Auschwitz Memorial and walked the grounds for free. *Note you do not have to pay to enter the memorial & museum admission is free of charge.
+Instead, we took a bus to the Auschwitz Memorial and walked the grounds for free. *Note, the memorial & museum admission is free of charge.
 The line up is for the the audio tour, which you do not have to purchase.
-The grounds are full of historical artifacts and lengthy information panels in each building in a multitude of languages so you will not be starved for information.
+The grounds are full of historical artifacts and lengthy information panels in each building in a multitude of languages; you will not be starved for information.

 Getting There: For the cheapest mode of transportation you can take a bus from the main Kraków bus station (ul.
 Bosacka 18); most stop at the Auschwitz Museum entrance, but not all, so make sure beforehand otherwise you may end up at the Oświęcim bus station which is at the other end of town.
 The journey takes 1hr 40mins and costs 12zł.
 BTW-we couldn’t stop talking about the bus trip back from Auschwitz for the rest of our journey as it was hilariously dangerous.
-The bus driver had a touring-style mini-bus and drove it like a Ferrari; he took us down winding mountainous roads (that were extremely narrow) as if he were driving a go-cart.
+We had a touring-style mini-bus and our driver thought it was a Ferrari; he took us down winding mountainous roads (that were extremely narrow) like Jackie Stewart .
 When we weren’t white-knuckling the seats and holding our breath we were laughing out loud and eyeing each other; the back seat was a bad choice.

 If you would like a less rambunctious tour to and from the Auschwitz-Birkenau Memorial and Museum or to the Wieliczka Salt Mine we recommend Auschwitz-Krakow Tours.

-If you can’t make it to Kraków the next best option for a big Medieval city is Wrocław.
-Situated in the southwest of Poland, Wrocław is the largest Polish city west of Warsaw.
+If you can’t make it to Kraków, the next best option for a big Medieval Polish city is Wrocław.
+Situated in the southwest section of Poland, Wrocław is the fourth largest Polish city.
 It boasts the most bridges in Central Europe and has the second largest market square in Europe only to Kraków.
 Wrocław is full of beauty, engineering marvels and an equally energetic nightlife thanks to a very large collegiate population.

-Kurna Chata: a little hidden, but within the Market Square this quaint and homey bistro serves up generous and delicious fare.
-Do order the pierogis.
+EAT: Kurna Chata, a hidden gem, but within the Market Square, this quaint and homey bistro serves up generous and delicious fare.
+Order the pierogies.

 Address & telephone number: Odrzańska 17, 50-113 Wrocław, Poland, +48 71 341 06 68

-The Dwarf Crawl: Whomever came up with this idea needs to be given the key to the city.
-It is by far the best and most fun way to learn about and get acclimated to Wrocław.
-There are now 165 Dwarfs scattered around the city as well as the surrounding suberbs; they hide among the streets and narrow alleys, eluding the sight of passers-by.
+THINGS TO DO: The Dwarf Crawl Whomever came up with this idea needs to be given the key to the city.
+It is by far the best and most entertaining way to learn about and get acclimated with Wrocław.
+There are now 165 dwarfs scattered around the city as well as the surrounding suburbs; they hide among the streets and narrow alleys, eluding the sight of passers-by.
 They are usually near or on the property of a famous landmark, pub or restaurant.
-You can grab a Dwarf Map at any of the Visitor Centers scattered around the city and they even have their own website: http://krasnale.pl/en/ that lists the name of the dwarfs along with their locations in the city and a brief explanation of their pose.
+You can grab a Dwarf Map at any of the Visitor Centers scattered around the city and they even have their own website: http://krasnale.pl/en/ that lists the names of the dwarfs along with their locations in the city and a brief explanation of their pose.
 Our favorite dwarf was Pierożnik… the Pierogi eating dwarf.

-Warning: The hunt becomes highly addictive; be sure to keep your strength up by stopping for some pivot (beer) and pierogi throughout the day and expect to be hunting dwarfs well into the night.
+Warning: The hunt becomes highly addictive; be sure to keep your strength up by stopping for some piwo (beer) and pierogi throughout the day, and expect to be hunting dwarfs well into the night.
 You will not be able to contain yourself from posing with the dwarfs.

 Catch A Soccer Game: Wrocław Stadium is one of Europe’s most modern elite standard stadiums and as such has hosted the European Football Championships – UEFA EURO in June 2012.
 It has a capacity of 42,000 and is surrounded by an external promenade. Śląsk Wrocław is the resident football club.

 Bar Crawl: Wrocław has amazing food and drink options.
-Instead of forking over money to go on a walking culinary tour why not create your own.
+Instead of forking over money to go on a walking culinary tour why not create your own bar crawl.

 You can start at Spiż.
 Located in the heart of Market Square, Spiż is one of the first Polish micro-breweries.
 The biggest attraction: watch as they make their 500-year-old beer recipe from scratch.